Hubspot CRM vs Pipedrive: Which CRM is Best For You?

 You can add in your leads, when you last contacted them, if they are high or low priority, and if they are qualified to buy.
 You can also make calls, send emails, create tasks, and schedule meetings.

-One thing that Pipedrive doesn’t have, which Hubspot does, is a call function that records calls straight to your CRM so that all your data is in one place.
+One thing that Pipedrive doesn’t have, which HubSpot does, is a call function that records calls straight to your CRM so that all your data is in one place.

 As you can see below, you will have a detailed outlook of what your sales pipeline looks like.